An Essay Featured In The Conflict of Mind by O.G. Rose

 Can an object be right about the War in Iraq?
 No, and yet an object is the most objective of things; it is actually “objective” (alone), not “subjective and objective” or “subjective/objective.”
 Strangely, in wanting to be objective about the War in Iraq, there is a sense in which we want to be that which can’t have a (right or wrong) view about the War in Iraq at all.
 The desire is paradoxical, and yet there is validity to the desire: we should want to be objective, even though we technically can’t be.
 This is because we as humans seem more prone to be subjective than objective — we’re fundamentally selves, after all — though we are always to some degree both, and this desire helps us achieve a better equilibrium (though that isn’t to say there are no situations in which one should be more subjective than objective or objective than subjectivity).
 Though we can’t be objective (alone), wanting to be what we can’t be helps us be better intellectual beings: though we fail at what we attempt, the attempt makes us fail more successfully.
 But we do fail, and acknowledging this perhaps will help us live together, for it will give us something humbling that we all have in common.³

-Subjectivity is intellectual and objectivity emotional, but accepting this forces us to deconstruct a myth that helps us believe that we aren’t the paradoxical beings that we necessarily cannot avoid being.
-So what does the phrase “be objective” mean?
-To start, it means to be a being capable of being right and/or wrong (as does “being subjective”).5 Yet because objectivity/subjectivity is inseparable, if someone says “be objective,” it must mean “be more so objective that subjective” — the phrase must be about emphasis for the sake of restoring the balance already discussed.
+Considering all this, what does the phrase “be objective” even mean?
+To start, it means “be a being capable of being right and/or wrong” (as does the phrase “be subjective”).⁴ Yet because objectivity/subjectivity is inseparable, if someone says, “be objective,” it must mean “be more so objective that subjective” — the phrase must be about emphasis for the sake of restoring the balance already discussed.
 And there is validity to this, certainly, but there is a difference between telling humans to “be objective” who think subjectivity and objectivity are separable versus those who assent to the reality that humans are (inescapably) subjective/objective.
-For the latter will understand that “being objective” isn’t about erasing subjectivity, but crafting it, like a potter, into a means for understanding the world in its fullness.
+For the latter will understand that “being objective” isn’t about erasing subjectivity but crafting it, like a potter, into a means for understanding the world in its fullness.
 After all, a world without subjectivity is a world without beauty, truth, and goodness, so to embrace subjectivity is to embrace a dimension which colors life, making it worth living.
 But those who believe in the myth that subjectivity and objectivity are divisible will take the phrase “be objective” to mean “transcend the subjectivity that makes life worth living: transcend that which makes you attracted to anything at all.”
 This pervasive understanding is not only unhelpful but a threat to human flourishing and happiness.

 As we move from one end of the gradient, the colors blend into one another: at the middle, an individual is half objective and half subjective.
 No one ever achieves (overall at least) complete objectivity or complete subjectivity: we all fall somewhere along the gradient.
 At one moment, we are 70% objective and 30% subjective; at another, 42% objective and 58% subjective; and so on.
 No one can say for sure about themselves or anyone else what percentage of what they are at a given moment, but regardless the breakdown and nature of the person’s perspective, the individual won’t necessarily be either right or wrong.
 Someone who is completely objective can still be wrong, as someone who is completely subjective can be right.